All too often, nursing home residents in Maryland are injured due to unexpected

 fall in a nursing home, you may be able to take legal action.
 At Wais,

-up with a legal strategy to seek the compensation you deserve.
+and come up with a legal strategy to seek the compensation you deserve.

 Pursuing Compensation from Negligent Nursing Homes